kcommerce/Termux-Android-Scripts/README.md

 ### 5. Configure Termux

-- Run the following commands in the Termux terminal to configure it:
+- Run the following commands in the Termux terminal to install root-repo and configure the storage:
   ```bash
   pkg install root-repo
   termux-setup-storage